-The amount of sales charges is determined by the premium amount and the sales charge option under which you purchased units.
+The amount of sales charges is determined by the premium or transition amount and the sales charge option under which you purchased units.

-Moving money between sales charge options is not permitted, unless we allow it under our administrative rules.
+Moving money between sales charge options is not permitted, unless we allow it under our administrative rules or due to a regulatory change.
+When the movement is due to a regulatory change, we will notify you but we may not require your authorization.
 Guarantee top-up deposits we make to your contract are not subject to sales charges.
 See section 3, Guaranteed benefits, for more information.